cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

     - if `vscId != 0`, the height on the provider chain where the voting power was updated by the VSC with ID `vscId`;
     - otherwise, the height at which the first VSC was provided to this consumer chain.
   > **Note**: As a consequence of slashing (and potentially jailing) `V`, the Staking module updates accordingly `V`'s voting power.
 This update MUST be visible in the next VSC provided to the consumer chains.

+For a more detailed description of Consumer Initiated Slashing, take a look at the [technical specification](./technical_specification.md#consumer-initiated-slashing).